Astro E, E2 (Suzaku)

 Astro E featured four instruments, among them NASA's XRS spectrometer inherited from the cancelled AXAF-S mission.

-Astro E was lost in a launch vehicle failure in February 2000, but a repeat Astro E2 (renamed Suzaku after successful launch) is being built to conduct the mission.
+Astro E was lost in a launch vehicle failure in February 2000, but a repeat Astro E2 (renamed Suzaku after successful launch) was built to conduct the mission.
 It was launched in July 2005 aboard a Japanese improved M-5 rocket.

 • XRS (Spectrometer) - XRS-2 in Astro-E2